MicrosoftDocs/windowsserverdocs/Z-not-in-TP5/security/security-policy-settings/manage/Administer-Security-Policy-Settings.md

 4. Open the Help and follow instructions how to customize, compare, or merge your security baselines before deploying those baselines.

 ## <a name="BKMK_SCW"></a>Using the Security Configuration Wizard
-The Security Configuration Wizard \(SCW\) guides you through the process of creating, editing, applying, or rolling back a security policy.
+The Security Configuration Wizard (SCW) guides you through the process of creating, editing, applying, or rolling back a security policy.
 A security policy that you create with SCW is an .xml file that, when applied, configures services, network security, specific registry values, and audit policy.
-SCW is a role\-based tool: You can use it to create a policy that enables services, firewall rules, and settings that are required for a selected server to perform specific roles.
+SCW is a role-based tool: You can use it to create a policy that enables services, firewall rules, and settings that are required for a selected server to perform specific roles.
 For example, a server might be a file server, a print server, or a domain controller.

 The following are considerations for using SCW: